-GEO 210 Geography of the United States and Canada (3).
+GEO 210 Geography of the United States and Canada (3) i (even-numbered years).
 Regional study of the physical, cultural, and economic geography of the United States and Canada.
 Prerequisite: A course in geography.

-GEO 220 Map Evaluation and Interpretation (3).
-General-purpose and thematic maps of various scales; use in teaching in research; uses and abuses of maps, with a minimum of map drafting.
+GEO 220 Map Evaluation and Interpretation (3) ii (odd-numbered years).
+General-purpose and thematic maps of various scales; use in teaching and research.
+Uses and abuses of maps, with a minimum of map drafting.

-GEO 320 Geography of Europe (3).
-THe nations and regions of Europe west of the Soviet Union, with present economics as a result of cultural and physical differences in the environment; trends of development as affected by new political and economic factors.
+GEO 320 Geography of Europe (3) i (odd-numbered years).
+The nations and regions of Europe west of the Soviet Union, with present economics as a result of cultural and physical differences in the environment; trends of development as affected by new political and economic factors.
 Prerequisite: A course in geography or European history.

-GEO 330 Economic Geography (3).
+GEO 330 Economic Geography (3) ii (even-numbered years).
 Patterns of distribution, production, and consumption of the world's goods; causal factors of geographic location of agricultural, industrial, and extractive production; world trade routes, increasing industrial production, problems of nonindustrial nations.